mcgivrer/fromClassToGame/src/docs/chapters/03-delegate-things.md

 If we let the **JFrame** into the main `Game` class, we will create to much interaction between the game and the JFrame.

-So we need to delegate window manaent to a dedicated object: **Window**.
+So we need to delegate window management to a dedicated object: **Window**.

 Extract from the Game `initialize()` method all the `JFrame` initialisation and move it to the `Window()` constructor.